-- monopolize computing resources.. - use another person's User ID, password, files system or data. - use computer programs to decode passwords or access control information. - attempt to circumvent or subvert system security measures. - attempt to modify or destroy University computing or communications equipment. - remove any University computing or communications equipment without proper authorization. - engage in any activity that might be harmful to systems or to any information stored thereon, such as creating or propagating viruses, disrupting services, or damaging files. - use University systems for partisan political purposes, such as using electronic mail to circulate advertising for political candidates.

-- download, copy or use material from the Internet in violation of copyright laws. - use mail or messaging services to harass, intimidate, or otherwise annoy another person, for example, by broadcasting unsolicited messages or sending unwanted mail. - use social networking or sharing web resources to harass, intimidate, or otherwise annoy another person, for example, by posting slanderous comments about a member of the university on MySpace. - use the University's systems for personal gain, for example, by selling access to your User ID or by performing work for profit in a manner not authorized by the University. - use the University' systems for commercial purposes unrelated to academic and/or University related work. - make or use illegal copies of copyrighted software, video, or music, store such copies on University systems, or transmit them over University networks. - use the University's systems for any illegal activity. - engage in any other activity that does not comply with General Principles presented above.
+- Use another person's User ID, password, files system or data. - Use computer programs to decode passwords or access control information. - Attempt to circumvent or subvert system security measures. - Attempt to modify or destroy University computing or communications equipment. - Remove any University computing or communications equipment without proper authorization. - Engage in any activity that might be harmful to systems or to any information stored thereon, such as creating or propagating viruses, disrupting services, or damaging files. - Use University systems for partisan political purposes, such as using electronic mail to circulate advertising for political candidates. - Download, copy or use material from the Internet in violation of copyright laws. - Use mail or messaging services to harass, intimidate, or otherwise annoy another person, for example, by broadcasting unsolicited messages or sending unwanted mail. - Use social networking or sharing web resources to harass, intimidate, or otherwise annoy another person, for example, by posting slanderous comments about a member of the university on Facebook, Twitter, etc. - Use the University's systems for personal gain, for example, by selling access to your User ID or by performing work for profit in a manner not authorized by the University. - Use the University' systems for commercial purposes unrelated to academic and/or University related work. - Make or use illegal copies of copyrighted software, video, or music, store such copies on University systems, or transmit them over University networks. - Use the University's systems for any illegal activity. - Engage in any other activity that does not comply with General Principles presented above.